-A readily apparent change with measurable consequences in and outside the park.
+Moderate An apparent change with measurable consequences to in-park facilities.

+Requires additions or reductions in operating costs from existing levels.
+Changes required in park operations or result in a financial imbalance between available park.
 Substantial additions or reductions in operating costs from existing levels.
 Changes require new administrative structures and/or result in a significant financial imbalance between available funding and annual operating costs